tcmyths/tcmyths/docs/_myths/writing-style-doesnt-matter-as-long-as-the-content-is-accurate.md

 ---
-title: Technical writers just write
+title: Writing style doesn’t matter as long as the content is accurate
-permalink: /myths/technical-writers-just-write
+permalink: /myths/writing-style-doesnt-matter-as-long-as-the-content-is-accurate
-myth: Technical writers just write
+myth: Writing style doesn’t matter as long as the content is accurate
 layout: myth-topic
 comments: true
-created-date: 08/11/17
+created-date: 08/30/17
 last-edited-date: NEVER
 ---